 There is no season to enjoy a delicious crunchy shortbread cookie, right?
 And what’s better than healthy coconut flour shortbread cookies 100% vegan to snack with a cup of coffee?

-Vegan coconut cookies – an easy 3 ingredients recipe
+Vegan coconut cookies – an easy 3-ingredient recipe

-This is the most easy vegan coconut flour cookies you will ever make.
+This is the easiest vegan coconut flour cookies you will ever make.
 All you need are 3 simple wholesome ingredients.

-How to make coconut flour shortbread cookies no eggs?
+How to make coconut flour shortbread cookies with no eggs?

-It can be tricky to bake with coconut flour at first because it contains lots of fiber that dry cookie dough very quickly.
+It can be tricky to bake with coconut flour at first because it contains a lot of fiber.
+Fiber has a tendency to dry the cookie dough very quickly.

 My tip to success is to :

-- Weight the flour for precision – this avoid the dough to be too wet or too dry
+- Weigh the flour for precision – this prevents the dough from being too wet or too dry.

-- Adjust the dough if needed – if you can’t weight the flour and use measuring cups you may have some issue achieving the right texture at first.
+- Adjust the dough if needed – if you can’t weigh the flour and use measuring cups, you may have some issue achieving the right texture at first.
 That is ok.
 If too dry, add a splash more liquid sweetener, 1 teaspoon at a time until it comes together.
-If it is too moist, add more coconut flour, same 1 teaspoon at a time.
+If it is too moist, add more coconut flour, 1 teaspoon at a time.
 You want to get a soft buttery cookie dough ball.

-- Always roll dough between pieces of parchment paper – this avoid the dough to stick to your roller pin
+- Always roll the dough between pieces of parchment paper – this prevents the dough from sticking to your roller pin.

-- Dip the cookie cutter in warm water – this is a little trick to avoid the cookie cutter to stick to the dough.
+- Dip the cookie cutter in warm water – this is a little trick to avoid having the cookie-cutter sticking to the dough.

 This is optional but decorating shortbread cookies is always fun.
 I recommend melting vegan dark chocolate chips and dip half of the shortbread into the melted chocolate.

-I hope you enjoyed this simple vegan coconut flour cookies recipe, if so don’t forget to share it on Pinterest for later!
+I hope you enjoyed this simple vegan coconut flour cookie recipe.
+If so don’t forget to share it on Pinterest for later!

 If you love easy vegan cookies recipe you may want to try my others recipes: